 Bruce’s music is inclusive.
 Choruses and opportunities for joining in are a hallmark of his performances and he likes nothing better than getting a room full of people singing together with him.

 While self-taught as a musician and writer, Bruce loves sharing his own learnings with others in workshops on songwriting, performing and the ukulele.
-He presents workshops at schools, music festivals and other events.
-He also runs a ukulele group at his workplace.
+He has also run a range of ukulele groups.
 When he’s not on stage at a music festival, you may well see him scraping his fiddle, strumming his uke or singing along at a session.

 Bruce also has decades of experience as a public servant, running multi-million dollar programs, managing and conducting evaluations, and developing public policy.

-Other affiliations: Manager, Aboriginal Health and Wellbeing, Department of Health and Human Services; Member, Australian Performing Rights Association; Member, Australasian Evaluation Association; Member, Folk Alliance Australia
+Other affiliations: Member, Australian Performing Rights Association; Member, Australasian Evaluation Association; Member, Folk Alliance Australia

 Bruce's website: www.brucewatsonmusic.com